-“No thanks,” we say almost simultaneously.
+“No thanks,” we say simultaneously.

 “Your main dishes should be ready soon.”

 We wait for the server to leave before we begin dividing appetizers between the six of us.
 Eating keeps us silent for several minutes.